Classic Yoga

 Step 3

-Place the hand on the knees in Chin Mudra or Jnana Mudra, or simply place the palms down on the knees, if you prefer.
+Place the hand on the knees in Chin Mudra or Jnana Mudra.
+Or place the palms down on the knees, if you prefer.
+Sit erect.
+Close your eyes or fix your eyesight on any object before you.
+Breathe Normally.

 Step 4